-- [i] Refuel points shall be a maximum of three hundred (300) kilometres apart. - [ii] a) Under normal circumstances refuelling will take place at the SACCS fuel pumps in the DSP. - b) During race conditions refuelling will take place in the allocated DSP pit.
-The following precautions shall be taken: - no person may be seated in the vehicle during the refuel process. - the two pit fire extinguishers shall be placed close at hand on either side of the vehicle during refuelling. - when refuelling, an anti-static line shall be connected to the vehicle chassis and to a steel or copper peg in the ground.
-Good electrical contact must be ensured. - c) Reserved - d Reserved - e) Each refuel pit shall be equipped with two (2) handheld DCP (dry chemical powder) fire extinguishers with a minimum capacity of 4,5 kg powder each.
+- [i] Refuel points shall be a maximum of three hundred (300) kilometres apart. - i) Under normal circumstances refuelling will take place at the SACCS fuel pumps in the DSP. - ii) During race conditions refuelling will take place in the allocated DSP pit.
+The following precautions shall be taken: - the vehicle must be switched off at the battery cut-out switch for the duration of refuelling. - no person may be seated in the vehicle during the refuel process. - the two pit fire extinguishers shall be placed close at hand on either side of the vehicle during refuelling. - when refuelling, an anti-static line shall be connected to the vehicle chassis and to a steel or copper peg in the ground.
+Good electrical contact must be ensured. - iii) Each refuel pit shall be equipped with two (2) handheld DCP (dry chemical powder) fire extinguishers with a minimum capacity of 4,5 kg powder each.
 These extinguishers shall be certified for Class A, B and C fires and conform as a minimum to SABS 1910 for the bottle and SANS 1522 for the powder.